-You may think of traces as wires connecting different components with zero resistance, but it is not the truth.
-All paths on a PCB come with a specific resistance, which forms an important consideration when you are selecting the width of the traces.
-You have to know the resistance and current-carrying capacity to determine which width to use.
+You may think of traces as wires connecting different components with zero resistance, but it is not true.
+All paths on a PCB come with a specific resistance, which forms an important consideration when selecting the width of the traces.
+You have to know the resistance and current carrying capacity to determine which width to use.

 The trace width will be determined based on the rise of temperature applicable for a PCB.
 The increase in temperature denotes the hotness of the trace when you pass current through it compared to when it's left idle.
-To state it in simple words, it is the difference between the operating temperature and the maximum operating temperature.
+State it in simple words is the difference between the operating temperature and the maximum operating temperature.

 It sounds like a lot of work and calculations to find out the required width of a trace.
-However, another easy way you can make use of- take the help of a trace width calculator.
+However, another easy way you can use- take the help of a trace width calculator.